 Detour: Alcatraz Cruises depart from Pier 33.
 Tickets can be purchased here.
 Advanced purchase is strongly recommended as this is a top-rated tour.

-G. PIER 39
+G. Pier 39

-After a 0.39 mile walk, you will arrive at San Francisco’s famous Pier 39.
-The jury is still out if this attraction is a tourist trap or an unmissable spot when visiting SF.
+The jury is still out on whether this attraction is a tourist trap or an unmissable spot when visiting SF.

-Regardless of which camp you belong to, the numbers speak for themselves.
-It has consistently been lauded as one of the most visited tourist attractions in San Francisco, so beware as it can get exceedingly crowded.
+It has consistently been lauded as one of the most visited tourist attractions in San Francisco, but beware: It can get exceedingly crowded.

 SAN FRANCISCO FREE WALKING TOUR: FERRY BUILDING TO FISHERMAN'S WHARF VIA COIT TOWER